-- c.
-Pedestrian connections are to: - i.
-Be a minimum of 6m wide comprising 4m wide paving and 2m wide soft landscaping as shown in Figure 4.2.1 (or as determined by Council). - ii.
+- b.
+Provide pedestrian connections in accordance with Access Structure Plan.
+Figure 4.1.1 - Pedestrian connections are to: c. - Be a minimum of 6m wide comprising 4m wide paving and 2m wide soft i. landscaping as shown in Figure 4.3.1 (or as determined by Council). - ii.
 Be designed with a 2m setback to any building. - iii.
-Be publicly accessible at all times.

-- iv.
-Provide a clear sightline from one end to the other for surveillance and accessibility; - v.
-Maximise active frontages pedestrian connections - vi.
-Be designed to consider pedestrian safety and the security of adjacent businesses, particularly at night.
-(For example, where pedestrian through-site links are provided between buildings, windows are to be provided between the internal ground floor space of the building and the pedestrian link) - vii.
+Be publicly accessible at all times. - iv.
+Provide a clear sightline from one end to the other for surveillance and accessibility; - Maximise active frontages pedestrian connections ٧. - Be designed to consider pedestrian safety and the security of adjacent vi. businesses, particularly at night.
+(For example, where pedestrian through-site links are provided between buildings, windows are to be provided between the internal ground floor space of the building and the pedestrian link)

+- 4.5 - vii.
 Extend and enhance the public domain and have a public domain character.

-Note: Where pedestrian through-site links are adjacent a courtyard or public space, the design of the pedestrian link is to be integrated with the design of the open space, and access is provided between the two spaces.
+Note: Where pedestrian through-site links are adjacent a courtyard or public space, the design of the pedestrian link is to be integrated with the design of the open space and access is provided between the two spaces.

 - viii.
-Be in accordance with Part 9.2 of this DCP Access for People with Disabilities and designed to provide barrier-free access in accordance with AS1428 and the Disability Discrimination Act 1992; - ix.
-Paving shall be in accordance with the Macquarie Park Public Domain Technical Manual. - $x. \ \ Remain in private ownership and be created as Rights-of-Way in favour of Councilors imilar mechanism.$ d.
+Be in accordance with Part 9.2 of this DCP Access for People with Disabilities and designed to provide barrier-free access in accordance with AS1428 and the Disability Discrimination Act; - ix.
+Paving shall be in accordance with the Macquarie Park Public Domain Technical Manual. - x.
+Remain in private ownership and be created as Rights-of-Way in favour of Council or similar mechanism.

+Figure 4.2.3 through site links are to be integrated with the site design and consider pedestrian safety and security d.
 Each site is to provide for co-ordination of pedestrian connections with neighbouring sites, including level adjustments and detailed plans.
 Detailed plans, sections other material as necessary are to be provided together with the development application.